frankblob/pushtorrent/README.md

 ### Current Torrent Watch development bugs, issues, features and goals

 ### UX to-dos
-1.Illogical redirect (false return) on "empty string" user input on results "page" -> redirected to front page.
+1. Illogical redirect (false return) on "empty string" user input on results "page" -> redirected to front page.
   * Goal: Should stay on results "page", perhaps with flash error message
 2. Illogical redirect (false return) when user attempts to add a duplicate tracker - > redirected to front page with flash message ("You already have this tracker...").
   * Goal: Should stay on results "page"